mibexsoftware/plan-branch-terminator/README.md

 ## Motivation ##

-While Bamboo allows the automatic deletion of plan branches since 5.9 (see feature request [BAM-13129][BAM-13129]), this does not happen instantly at the moment when the source branch of a repository a plan branch targets is deleted.
+While Bamboo allows the automatic deletion of plan branches since version 5.9 (see feature request [BAM-13129][BAM-13129]), this does not happen instantly when the source branch of a repository a plan branch targets is deleted.
-The deletion of the plan branch including its artifacts, logs and other data is done during a daily clean-up procedure for which the interval can be configured in the plan branch settings in Bamboo:
+The deletion of the plan branch including its artifacts, logs and other data is done during a clean-up procedure for which the interval can be configured in the plan branch settings in Bamboo:

 ![https://jira.atlassian.com/browse/BAM-13129][planbranch-deletion]

-Until the deletion, the plan branches will remain in Bamboo as inactive plan branches in a disabled state.
+Until the deletion, the plan branches will remain in Bamboo as inactive plan branches:

+![inactive-planbranch]

 While not deleting the plan branches immediately is by design (you still might want to have access to the produced artifacts, logs, etc. for a certain period), there are customers that make heavy use of branches (e.g., by adopting git-flow) that want to have these plan branches being deleted instantly.
-Furthermore, there is no possibility to configure the plan branch deletion settings globally, so you have to configure this for every plan of your Bamboo instance separately.
+Also, there is no possibility to configure the plan branch deletion settings globally, so you have to configure this for every plan of your Bamboo instance separately.